rfeinman/pyBPL/README.md

 #### Library

+The library contains all of the parameters of the character learning BPL model.
+These parameters have been learned from the Omniglot dataset.
 The library data is stored as a series of `.mat` files in the subfolder `lib_data/`.
-I've included a Matlab script, `process_library.m`, which can be run inside the original BPL repository to obtain this folder of files.
-Library loading is fully functional... see loadlib.py for an example of how to load the library.
+I've included a Matlab script, `process_library.m`, which can be run inside the [original BPL repository](https://github.com/brendenlake/BPL) to obtain this folder of files.
+For an example of how to load the library, see `demo_generate_character.py`.